gonodono/hex-grid/README.md

 <br />

+> [!IMPORTANT]
-_**NB:** The information presented here, in the documentation, and in the wiki is accurate for [Release 0.1.3][current-release] only.
-The library is in the middle of a minor overhaul without any deprecation stage, so some things are incompatible between that release and the current code._
+> The information presented here, in the documentation, and in the wiki is
+> accurate for [Release 0.1.3][current-release] only.
+The library is in the
+> middle of a minor overhaul without any deprecation stage, so some things are
+> incompatible between that release and the current code.

 <br />